Our Vision, Mission & Values

 - Promote Recycling,

-- Reduce our Energy consumption and carbon footprint.
+- Measure and reduce our energy consumption and carbon footprint.

-- Minimise our impact on the marine life.
+- Minimize our impact on the marine life.

-- Using jet propulsion units on all our vessels to minimise noise and prevent mammal strikes with exposed propellers.
+- Using jet propulsion units on all our vessels to minimize noise and prevent mammal strikes with exposed propellers.

-- Storing all rubbish and waste water on vessels for discharge on land
+- Storing all rubbish and wastewater on vessels for discharge appropriately on land.

 - Supporting and contributing financially to research conducted in the Kaikōura area on Whales, Dolphins and Seals.